dreadnode/dyana/ebpf/README.md

 docker build -t ebpf-model-tracer .

 # Run the container with all necessary privileges
+# When running the container, make sure to mount the debugfs and tracefs:
 docker run --privileged \
     --cap-add=SYS_ADMIN \
     --cap-add=SYS_RESOURCE \